bjoernf73/DryDeploy/README.md

 # DryDeploy.ps1

 ## SYNOPSIS
-DryDeploy is an indecent, promiscuous deployment orchestrator - thrashing traditional values of selecting a mate and sticking with it - swinging among available technologies.
+DryDeploy is a promicuous deployment orchestrator - swinging among available technologies.

-Do you really want to marry an automation platform?
-What if you
-could use any technology for what it is good, scrapping it for what it is bad?

-A complete autodeploy of an information system may require you to use a variety of technologies.
+A full autodeploy of an information system may require you to use a variety of configuration technologies.
-For instance, Terraform is great for configuring any cloud platform and instantiate your resources, but it's inside-OS-capabilities are breathtakenly bad.
+For instance, Terraform
+is great for configuring cloud platforms and instantiate resources, but it's inside-OS-capabilities are bad to say the least.
-DSC
+Traditional
-(Desired State Configuration) is great for configuring Windows roles, but does nothing for your platform provider.
+DSC (Desired State Configuration) is great for configuring Windows roles, but does nothing for your platform provider.
-You may want
+You may want to
-to use Packer to automate creation of templates for your platform, and SaltStack to manage packages within OS's.
+use Packer to automate creation of templates for your platform, and SaltStack to manage packages within OS's - and so on.

-What hinders you to use all of them?
-Must you chose?
-Nope!

-Common for DSC, Terraform, Packer and SaltStack is that:
+Common for DSC, Terraform, Packer, Ansible and SaltStack is that:
  - you create one or more file containing your configuration, using variables for environment specific values and secrets
- - when you deploy, you suppply the tool with the path to the config, and all the variables that the configuration needs.
+ - when you deploy, you supply the tool with the path to the config, and all the variables that the configuration needs.
- - ...and you don't need a specific platform.

- Manually, this is a pretty tedious task, given that you must do this for every action that configures some part of your role, for every role that your system module, or information system, consists of.
- Moreover, if you first took the time to put everything in code - shouldn't that enable you to just 'click play' to deploy everything?

- DryDeploy seeks to do that.
-And all you need is a client.

- Define your environment in an environment config (EnvConfig).
-Then
- define your system modules in a module config (ModuleConfig).
- Combine the two to instantiate your system modules.

- Each action of a role provides a set of expressions that resolves variable values from the cimbined config.
-Those values are then
- passed to the technology that performs the action, be it Terraform, Packer, DSC or any other.

- ...one command to Plan...
+At the core of DryDeploy lies the separation between
+ - ModuleConfig (the configuration of a system module), and
+ - EnvConfig (that defines the environment into which you will deploy your system modules).

+DryDeploy combines a ModuleConfig, which defines all details of how to bring one or multiple roles (resource templates) into a ready to use state, with an EnvConfig, which contain all environment specific values.
+Separate properly, and you may deploy an otherwise identical instance of a service into a dev, a test, a ref, and a production environment.

+Once you have testet your deployment into say, dev and test, and gotten rid of all bugs, it's only a couple of commands to deploy the same module into ref and prod:

-   .\DryDeploy.ps1 -Plan
+\> .\DryDeploy.ps1 -Plan

- ...and one to Apply....

-   .\DryDeploy.ps1 -Apply
+\> .\DryDeploy.ps1 -Apply

 If something fails, edit your code, and -Apply again.
 DryDeploy
 retries the failed Action and continues to Apply the rest of the Plan.

 ## SYNTAX